Gold Fields fires 8,500 strikers at South Africa mine

 PROTESTS SPREAD

-Workers at a Goodyear Tire factory in the Eastern Cape became the latest to stop work on Tuesday, going on a legal strike to protest against a change in company policy toward allowances for breaks, a union said.
+Workers at a Goodyear Tire factory in the Eastern Cape became the latest to down tools on Tuesday, going on a legal strike to protest against a change in company policy toward allowances for breaks, a union said.

 About 100,000 workers have downed tools for better pay since August in a wave of strikes that has sparked two credit downgrades and raised questions about the relatively slow response of President Jacob Zuma's government.